libmparc/mparc/README.md

 ### Why should I use this library and archive format

 An archive format, but not just that.
 It's in plain text!
+Not any plain text, ASCII plain text!
 Even binary files are in plain text because we use Base64 encoding on them!

 You can manipulate and extract these archives with a text editor, a crc32 encoder and a base64 encoder/decoder!